hyeonguklim/longterm-extreme/README.md

 ### data files

 - `data.mat`: structural/hydrodynamic parameters and initial setting for the analysis; please see `input_desc` in the file for more information.
-For example, type load data.mat; input_desc in MATLAB.
+For example, type the following lines in Matlab:

 ```Matlab
 load data.mat input_desc